 Personal and professional papers of a soldier, diplomat, and archaeologist who was a native of Marshall, Missouri.
 Includes papers of the Biesemeyer family of Osage County, Missouri, and Missouri Archaeological Society materials.

 Missouri Extension Homemakers Association, Inc., Sacred Stones & Stained Glass Windows, Project, (C3723)

 Statewide documentation of local churches by county.
 Includes cultural arts reports, church histories, floor plans, architectural details, clippings, slides, photographs, and miscellany.

 Missouri Veterans History Project, Oral History Records, 2010- (C4052)

 2.4 cubic feet

 The records of the Missouri Veterans History Project contain the local copy of veteran oral history interviews recorded for the Veterans History Project at the Library of Congress.
 The records include audio, video, interview logs, and some transcripts.
 The former Western Historical Manuscript Collection, a joint collection with the State Historical Society of Missouri, was a founding partner of the Veterans History Project in 2001.

-John Wm.
-Thurmand, assessor, tax book for 1844.
-Includes personal property and real estate assessments.
+The records contain a tax book for 1844, John Wm.
+Thurmand, assessor and includes personal property and real estate assessments.